vegaprotocol/documentation/docs/node-operators/how-to/solve-frequent-issues.md

         /home/runner/work/vega/vega/cmd/vega/node/node.go:131 +0x6af
 ```

-### Solution
+### Solution: Check permissions
-The above problem is caused by wrong file permissions for `snapshot` database.
+The above problem is caused by wrong file permissions for the `snapshot` database.

-To verify: list all files in `<vega-home>/state/node/snapshots/snapshot.db/` and check that all files should be owned by the user that runs `data-node` service.
+To verify: List all files in `<vega-home>/state/node/snapshots/snapshot.db/` and check that all files are owned by the user that runs the data node service.

-To fix: change the ownership of all files in that directory to the user that runs `data-node` service. and start the service again.
+To fix: Change the ownership of all files in that directory to the user that runs data node service, and start the service again.

-Possilbe cause of issue:
-You could have run the follwing command from a different user, e.g. `root`:
+Possible cause: You may have run the following command when connected as a different user, e.g. `root`:

 ```bash
 # list all the local snapshots
 sudo ./vega tools snapshot